jeandiogo/locker/README.md

-locker::memory_map_t my_map = locker::xmap("a.txt");         //exclusively maps a file to memory and returns a container that behaves like an array of unsigned chars, throws if file is does not exist or is not a regular file locker::memory_map_t my_map = locker::xmap<char>("a.txt");   //the type underlying the array can be chosen at instantiation via template argument locker::memory_map_t my_map = locker::xmap<int>("a.txt");    //note that trailing bytes will be ignored if the file size is not a multiple of the chosen type size unsigned char my_var = my_map.at(N);                         //gets the N-th element, throws if N is out of range unsigned char my_var = my_map[N];                            //same as above, but does not check range my_map.at(N) = M;                                            //assigns the value M to the N-th element, throws if N is out of range
+locker::memory_map_t my_map = locker::xmap("a.txt");         //exclusively maps a file to memory and returns a container that behaves like an array of unsigned chars, throws if file is does not exist or is not a regular file locker::memory_map_t my_map = locker::xmap<char>("a.txt");   //the type underlying the array can be chosen at instantiation via template argument locker::memory_map_t my_map = locker::xmap<int>("a.txt");    //note that trailing bytes will be ignored if the size of the file is not a multiple of the size of the chosen type unsigned char my_var = my_map.at(N);                         //gets the N-th element, throws if N is out of range unsigned char my_var = my_map[N];                            //same as above, but does not check range my_map.at(N) = M;                                            //assigns the value M to the N-th element, throws if N is out of range